GeoscienceAustralia/wofs/README.rst

-This WOfS version applies the original published WOfS decision-tree algorithm, but is updated to use the AGDCv2 infrastructure.
+This WOfS version applies the original published WOfS decision-tree algorithm, but is updated to use the Open Data Cube and
+`xarray <http://xarray.pydata.org/en/stable/>`_ for data access.

 Specifically, this version also decouples the production of water extent tiles from the production of the statistical summary mosaics, and is intended to